d-vega/IS211_Assignment1/README.md

 # IS211_Assignment1
-Week 1 assignment for IS-211
+Week 1 assignment for IS-211 by Diandra Vega